 And, standard after standard, one encounters the same sort of simple-mindedness about literary types and taxonomy.
 One gets the impression, reading these “standards,” that a group of nonliterary noneducators–some small-town insurance executives, perhaps–got together and made up a bullet list of “stuff to learn in English class” based on their vague memories of what they studied in English back in the day.
 (I don’t intend, here, BTW, to disparage the literary sophistication of all insurance executives; Wallace Stevens was one, after all, and he may well have been the greatest American poet of the twentieth century.
 On what other would we place the red cloak?)

-And, of course, the plutocrats hired this guy to do this because they wanted ONE set of standards for the entire country to which to correlate the ed tech products that they planned to sell “at scale.”
+And, of course, the one rich plutocrat who wrote the checks hired Coleman to do this hack job because he wanted ONE set of standards for the entire country to which to correlate the ed tech products (computers, operating systems, Orwellian databases of scores, standardized tests, depersonalized education software, etc) that he and others planned to sell “at scale.”
 In other words, the single bullet list was a necessary part of an ed tech business plan.
 One ring to rule them all!

 And that ought to be obvious enough, for surely no one who thought even a bit about these matters would conclude that